nanjiangshu/proq3/README.md

 3. Python keras package

-Please, note that ProQ3D was trained using Cuda/GPU, but this is not a requirement to run ProQ3D.
+Please, note that ProQ3D was trained using GPU, but this is not a requirement to run ProQ3D.
 The prediction is much faster than training, so you can simply use CPU to make ProQ3D predictions as long as you have numpy and keras packages installed.